 The indictment or formal charge against a defendant is not evidence of guilt.
 Indeed, the defendant is presumed by the law to be innocent.
+The law does not require a defendant to prove his innocence or produce any evidence at all, and no inference whatever may be drawn from the election of a defendant not to testify.
+[Defendant Name] did not testify.
+You may not attach any significance to this fact or even discuss it in the course of your deliberations.
 The government has the burden of proving the defendant guilty beyond a reasonable doubt, and if it fails to do so, you must acquit the defendant.